 I started reading everything I could about miscarriage.
-Again there was no internet, so I couldn't look it up, but I did go to the library and took out some books on preventing miscarriage, as I was still sure I did something wrong and I could have done something different to protect the baby.
+Again there was no internet so that I couldn't look it up, but I did go to the library and took out some books on preventing miscarriage, as I was still sure I did something wrong and I could have done something different to protect the baby.
 I found a really good book about a woman who had had repeated miscarriages, and finally had a healthy baby.
 That gave me hope for the future.
 A week after the miscarriage, we went on a river boat mystery dinner with another couple that we had had tickets for about two months earlier.
 I remember being so sad on that boat ride.
 It didn't feel right to me to be off for a nice dinner, with other people, looking like we were having a good time.
 It somehow didn't feel very respectful of this baby that was gone.
 I didn't want life to go on as usual.
 It wasn't usual anymore.
 I felt like a traitor to the baby all night long.
 After too many of my mother's worried calls, I told her I needed to grieve in my own way, and that you can't actually put a period on it.
 She actually asked me how long I thought it would take.
 I threw out a figure to keep her happy...I said three weeks should be enough time to deal with the worst part of it.
 And that target really did help.
 I had two weeks left, to grieve, and I used it.
 After that, I knew I would keep the experience in my heart, but that my son needed me, and I would just have to go on.

 That doesn't mean that I was over it.
 A few months after the miscarriage, I was in church, and two women got up and sang a song about being able to see our loved ones in Heaven one day, and I tore out of the church sanctuary and into the ladies room as fast as I could go with tears streaming down my face.